g33ya/BubbleUp/gamedevplan.md

 ## Aesthetics

-The aesthetics should be cartoonish with a mixture of Lofi girls’ aesthetics, and cute with 2D art, having fun settings and fun characters that are enjoyable to talk to!
+The aesthetics will be cartoonish with a mixture of Lofi girls’ aesthetics, and cute with 2D art, having fun settings and fun characters that are enjoyable to talk to!

 ## Graphical